ava-cms/ava/docs/hosting.md

 ## Before You Start

+Ava needs two things:

-Ava needs one thing: **PHP 8.3 or later**.
+1. **PHP 8.3 or later**
+2. **Composer** (PHP's package manager)

 That's it.
 No database, no special server software, no complex stack to configure.
-If your host runs PHP, you can run Ava.

-Most modern hosting providers include PHP.
-When signing up, just check that PHP 8.3+ is available (some budget hosts are stuck on older versions).
+> **What's Composer?** [Composer](https://getcomposer.org/) manages PHP dependencies (the libraries Ava uses).
+Most hosts have it pre-installed.
+You only need to run `composer install` once after uploading Ava—it downloads everything into the `vendor/` folder.

 ---